GettyImages-2207807638

 Almost 2,400 additional police officers have been recruited into neighbourhood roles across England and Wales in just six months, according to new Home Office figures.

-The data, covering six months to the end of September 2025, suggests the government is on track to deliver its promise of 3,000 extra neighbourhood officers within a year.
+The data, covering six months to the end of September 2025, suggests the government is on track to deliver its promise of 3,000 extra neighbourhood officers within a year, with 2,383 police officers and community support officers now in neighbourhood roles.

-The commitment was announce last April as part of efforts to “drive down anti-social behaviour blighting town centres and residential areas,” it said.
+The commitment was announced last April as part of efforts to “drive down anti-social behaviour blighting town centres and residential areas,” said the government.

-Ministers said the recruitment drive marks progress towards the Neighbourhood Policing Guarantee, which aims to double neighbourhood policing by adding 13,000 officers by the end of current parliament.
+Ministers claimed the recruitment drive marks progress towards the Neighbourhood Policing Guarantee, which aims to double neighbourhood policing by adding 13,000 officers by the end of current parliament.

-As a result of the Neighbourhood Policing Guarantee, dedicated teams are now spending their time out on the beat, claimed the Home Office, with additional patrols focused on anti-social behaviour, shop theft and vandalism.
+As a result of the Neighbourhood Policing Guarantee, dedicated teams are now spending their time out on the beat, the Home Office said, with additional patrols focused on anti-social behaviour, shop theft and vandalism.

-Every neighbourhood now has named, contactable officers, while each force has a dedicated lead for anti-social behaviour, added the Home Office.
+Every neighbourhood now has named, contactable officers, while each force has a dedicated lead for anti-social behaviour, it added.

 Bobbies on the beat, not behind desks

-The government plans to move officers out of desk-based roles and back into frontline policing.
+The government said it plans to move officers out of desk-based roles and back into frontline policing, thanks to a “record” £18.4bn police budget for the next financial year.

 A new Neighbourhood Policing Ringfence would replace the current Officer Maintenance Grant, which the government argues had “led to forces hiring uniformed officers and then putting them in back-office roles”.

-According to the Home Office, the number of trained police officers in desk-based support roles has soared by over 40% to more than 12,600 in the past six years, while the total number of officers only increased by around 20% in the same period.
+According to the Home Office, the number of officers in desk-based support roles has soared by over 40% in the past six years, while total number of frontline officers increased by around 20%.

 Home secretary Shabana Mahmood said neighbourhood policing had been ”devastated” by austerity and criticised the use of frontline officers in administrative roles.